Fergarram/research-vault/🗂 Cognitive Resesarch/📁 Experiments/🔬 Experiment 001 - Ego Cells.md

 We want to have preconnected tissue in order to be specific about the type of space or substrate that it's going to be sovling problems in.

+## Using genetic algorithms

+This experiment is divided into two sections:

+1. designing and developing a system that allows Ego Cells to exist and;
+2. implementing a genetic algorithm that based on training data, it can learn to find the best neighboring rules that correctly parse markdown.

+This article you're reading corresponds to the first part.
+The second part is soon to be published.

 %%` @NOTES: Memory and sequential patterns`
 Compared to spatial pattern recognition which is what the ego cells are currently doing, sequential pattern recognition presents itself as another essential building block.